Binaya40/model-dependence-sim/README.md

 If you use or reference this repository in teaching materials or presentations:

 Binaya Chalise (2025). *Understanding Model Dependence in Policy Evaluation: A Simulated Vocational Training Example*.
 GitHub Repository.
+Available at https://github.com/Binaya40/model-dependence-sim

 ---